 It’s worth watching not only because it’s entertaining but also because it’s a part of our culture.
 I mean… if you want to understand how our culture works, you just have to watch what young people are doing.

 We can see new trends in music or fashion… but school cinema is like a mirror – it reflects how today’s young people live and what they think about.
 Also, I think that even if you’re not interested in film, you should watch these movies because they’re made by young people.

 The End Of The Polish School Cinema

 The Polish film industry was always a bit of an underdog.
 While we were fighting for our place in the world, Hollywood was booming and Bollywood – well, you know about them.
 We don’t have the money or the infrastructure to be in the same league as these guys, but can we even be bothered to try?

 Tired of having a strong national identity and a lack of proper funding hampering the film industry, Andrzej Kondratiuk started the Film Polski Association in 2002 with the hopes of creating a more unified Polish cinema, by taking all of the best elements from all over Poland and creating something unique.

 He wanted to create a platform where filmmakers could meet and discuss their ideas, where they could get more involved with films that are being made by peers.
 He wanted to bring people together.

-Andrzej is without doubt a brilliant man, as he has accomplished just that.
-The Film Polski movement had opened up doors that would otherwise have remained closed.
+Andrzej is, without a doubt, a brilliant man, as he has accomplished just that.
+The Film Polski movement opened up doors that would otherwise have remained closed.
 It has also grown to what it is today: an incredibly important part of Polish culture and society.